 5. Latin 9.
 The History of Rome.
-Miss Brewster (Department of Classics).
+Mr. Winspear (Department of Classics).

-Lectures, reading and reports on the history of Rome from the earliest times to the accession of Marcus Aurelius.
+The history of Rome from the earliest times to the accession of Marcus Aurelius.
 The course stresses the Roman genius for organization and administration.

 6. The Italian Renaissance.
 Miss Albertson.